gcanti/fp-ts/docs/modules/Monoid.ts.md

 ## max

-Get a monoid where `concat` will return the maximum, based on the provided bounded order.
+Get a monoid where `combine` will return the maximum, based on the provided bounded order.

 The `empty` value is the `bottom` value.